 Welcome to KASTEL

-The Competence Center for Applied Security Technology (KASTEL) is one of three competence centers for cyber security in Germany, which were initiated by the Federal Ministry of Education and Research (BMBF) in March 2011.
+The Competence Center for Applied Security Technology (KASTEL) is a competence center for cyber security initiated by the German Federal Ministry of Education and Research (BMBF).

 KASTEL bundles the competencies in the field of IT security at the research location Karlsruhe.
-The goal is to develop a widespread approach instead of isolated partial solutions.
-The focus will be on comprehensive security in specific application areas, such as power grids or intelligent factories.
+The goal is to develop a comprehensive approach instead of isolated partial solutions.
+The focus will be on comprehensive security in specific application areas, such as power grids, smart mobility, or intelligent factories.

 To ensure this security, new threats must be modeled, security objectives described and new methods developed.
 This can only be achieved through collaboration between cryptographers, IT security specialists, software engineers, network experts, jurists, economists and social scientists - as is the case here at KASTEL.

 KASTEL started in 2011 with a term of four years.
 After a successful evaluation in 2014, the term was extended by the BMBF, and after another successful scientific evaluation and a strategic assessment by the Helmholtz Association, it was finally decided to permanently fund KASTEL.

 On 15 March, legal changes will come into force that affect payment for online purchases.
 These regulations have been planned throughout the EU for some time and are intended to make shopping safer.
 In this SWR Landesschau report, Jörn Müller-Quade talks about secure payment when shopping online and gives tips on how to remember secure passwords.to the TV report